Good balance is often taken for granted.

 Input from the vestibular system

 Sensory information about motion, equilibrium, and spatial orientation is provided by the vestibular apparatus, which in each ear includes the utricle, saccule, and three semicircular canals.
-The utricle and saccule detect gravity (vertical orientation) and linear movement.
+The utricle and saccule detect gravity (information in a vertical orientation) and linear movement.
 The semicircular canals, which detect rotational movement, are located at right angles to each other and are filled with a fluid called endolymph.
-When the head rotates in the direction sensed by a particular canal, the endolymphatic fluid within it lags behind because of inertia and exerts pressure against the canal’s sensory receptor.
-The receptor then sends impulses to the brain about movement.
+When the head rotates in the direction sensed by a particular canal, the endolymphatic fluid within it lags behind because of inertia, and exerts pressure against the canal’s sensory receptor.
+The receptor then sends impulses to the brain about movement from the specific canal that is stimulated.
 When the vestibular organs on both sides of the head are functioning properly, they send symmetrical impulses to the brain.
 (Impulses originating from the right side are consistent with impulses originating from the left side.)

 Integration of sensory input